 In any country dashed lines may well be walking tracks, but as far as I can see, there is no key or legend with the Topo map.
 Some POIs are there too – just fuel stations and post offices as shown on the Tan Tan map, above.

 In places the Garmin copies the OSM’s annoying habit of again, marking high points (automatically?) as mountains which is a distraction, let alone inaccurate – for example when an escarpment gets shown as a string of peaks.
-If you drop the detail level enough notches on BaseCamp, these peaks (right) only disappear once all the useful tracks and place names have gone too.
+If you drop the detail level enough notches on BaseCamp, these peaks (left) only disappear once all the useful tracks and place names have gone too.
 It’s great (and a bit puzzling) that this stuff is produced for free at all by OSM supporters, but the quickest flip to sat imagery would reveal the true nature of the relief.

 So does the Topo map mean I’ll stop using Google Earth imagery in the planning, or paper maps on the piste.
 I don’t think so.
 In places like Morocco the extent of marked pistes can be (hopefully) converted into accurate tracklogs, but with better surrounding detail than OSMs.
 And, unlike Olaf, there’s no aggro importing into a modern, touch-screen GPS.
 When I want to quickly verify where I am, a glance at the Topo map may be adequate.